-With the exception of the North American Free Trade Agreement (NAFTA), the WTO contains the most powerful enforcement procedures of any international agreement now in force.
-Indeed, the WTO and NAFTA enforcement systems are of a different species than those of the multilateral environmental agreements and the International Labor Organization conventions.
-The latter are "conventions" through which signatories agree to substantive rules which are only enforceable by each signatory.
-In contrast, one of the most dramatic changes made to the global trade system by the Uruguay Round negotiations of the GATT was the establishment of a new free-standing global commerce agency, the WTO, with a powerful, binding dispute resolution system replete with tribunals where the resolution are automatically winder there is unarries to the resolution and the resolution are supported by the resolution and the resolution are supported by the resolution and the resolution are replete with tribunals are supported by the resolution and the resolution are replete with tribunals and the resolution are replete with tribunals are supported by the resolution and the resolution are replete with tribunals are supported by the resolution are replete with tribunals are supported by the resolution and the resolution are replete with tribunals are supported by the resolution are replete with tribunals are supported by the resolution are replete with tribunals. binding unless there is unanimous consensus by all WTO Members to reject the new interpretation.
+With the exception of the North American Free Trade Agreement (NAFTA), the WTO contains the most powerful enforcement procedures of any international agree-ment now in force.
+Indeed, the WTO and NAFTA enforcement systems are of a dif-Inent now in force.
+Indeed, the w10 and NAFTA enforcement systems are of a dif-ferent species than those of the multilateral environmental agreements and the International Labor Organization conventions.
+The latter are "conventions" through which signatories agree to substantive rules which are only enforceable by each sig-natory.16 In contrast, one of the most dramatic changes made to the global trade system by the Uruguay Round negotiations of the GATT was the establishment of a new free-standing global commerce agency, the WTO, with a powerful, binding dispute resolution system replete with tribunals whose ruling are automatically binding upless those the in upper prior to prior the power to resolution the power to prior to pr binding unless there is unanimous consensus by all WTO Members to reject the new interpretation.
 The new WTO enforcement system replaced the consensus-based GATT contract and its dispute resolution system which was based on diplomatic negotiation and which required consensus of the GATT countries to adopt a ruling by a GATT dispute resolution.

 The Uruguay Round negotiations of the (GATT) which established this new enforcement system also dramatically expanded the issues covered by international commercial rules.
 Previously, the GATT covered trade in goods and focused mainly on traditional trade matters, such as tariffs and quotas.
-In addition, the GATT contained a set of basic trade principles, such as National Treatment and Most Favored
+In addition, the GATT contained a set of basic trade principles, such as National Treatment and Most Favored Nation.

 In contrast, the Uruguay Round contained hundreds of pages of new regulations going beyond tariffs and quotas and instead affecting domestic standards on matters as diverse as food and product safety to environmental rules on invasive species and toxics.
 The Uruguay Round also brought new economic sectors, such as services, investment and government procurement, under international commercial disciples.
-The expanded coverage of the international commercial rules newly implicated issue areas loaded with subjective, value-based decisions about the level of health, safety or environmental protection a society desires or relative social priorities, for instance in designing the balance between access to medicine for poor consumers and the degree of protection of intellectual property rights.
+The expanded coverage of the international commercial rules newly implicated issue areas loaded with subjective, value-based decisions about the level of health, safety or environmental protection a society desires or relative social priorities, for in-stance in designing the balance between access to medicine for poor consumers and the degree of protection of intellectual property rights.
 It sought to apply one-size-fits-all rules on these issues to the whole world.
 Uruguay Round rules extended the realm of commercial rules beyond requiring that domestic and foreign goods be treated under the same standard (non-discrimination) to actually seeking to set a global standard to which all countries must adapt, a much more complicated, subjective decision.

-The combination of the WTO's powerful new enforcement capacities and the Uruguay Round's expansive new rules encroaching into areas traditionally considered the realm of domestic policy effectively shift many decisions regarding public health and safety and environmental and social concerns from democratically-elected domestic bodies to WTO tribunals.
+The combination of the WTO's powerful new enforcement capacities and the Uruguay Round's expansive new rules encroaching into areas traditionally considered the realm of domestic policy effectively shift many decisions regarding public health and safety and environmental and social concerns from democratically-elected do-mestic bodies to WTO tribunals.